-The Division had five reasons.
+The Division has five reasons.

-• Improve access to care.
-Under the new method, the Medicaid payment for a particular inpatient stay is closely tied to the acuity, or casemix, of the inpatient stay.
-Hospitals that take sicker patients receive higher payment, which improves access to care for the sickest patients.
+- Improve access to care.
+Under DRG payment, the Medicaid payment for a particular inpatient stay is closely tied to the acuity, or casemix, of the inpatient stay.
+Hospitals that take sicker patients receive higher payment, which improves access to care for the sickest patients. - Increase fairness to hospitals.
+Under DRG payment, all hospitals are paid similarly for similar patients.